The Darkest Minds: Plot

-Journeying to East River, Ruby asks the group to drop her off at her former home in Salem, Virginia hoping she can reconcile with her parents.
+The group surprises Ruby by telling her they're taking her to her former home in Salem, Virginia hoping she can reconcile with her parents.
 Seeing them through the glass door, she realizes she made them forget her and runs away.
-She meets up with Liam, who comforts her and they begin to develop a romantic connection, but Ruby refuses to touch him, fearing that her powers will hurt him.
-At East River, Slip Kid is revealed to be the president's son, Clancy Gray, who is an Orange.
-He teaches Ruby how to control her powers, and in return, has Ruby teach him how to erase people's memories.
+She meets up with Liam, who comforts her.
+They begin to develop a romantic connection, but Ruby refuses to touch him, fearing her powers will hurt him.
+Lady Jane has captured Chubs and Zu, and then she ambushes Ruby and Liam, but Ruby overpowers Lady Jane so that they can escape, revealing her Orange identity to the group.
+The group ditches their van after a small misunderstanding and then successfully walk to the safe haven in East River.

+At East River, Slip Kid is revealed to be the president's son, Clancy Gray.
+He teaches Ruby how to control her powers, and eventually convinces Ruby to help him figure out how to erase people's memories when she asks for a homesick Chubs to use the computer to contact his parents.
 During this process, Clancy controls her mind and tries to kiss her.

 It is revealed that Clancy is using his powers to control the government, and wants to use his new memory-erasing powers to turn Ruby to his side and forget her friends, but she manages to escape with the others.
 Liam flees with all of the haven children, while Ruby faces off against Clancy, destroying the camp and making her escape with Chubs.
 Chubs is severely injured, leaving Ruby no choice but to use her panic button to call the League for help.

 The League gets Chubs to a hospital and lets Zu leave with a protective family.
 Ruby convinces Cate to release Liam in return for taking his place as a soldier in the League.
 Knowing that Liam will never leave without her, Ruby kisses him and erases all of his memories of herself.
 Liam leaves the camp, while Ruby begins her training with her fellow powered children in the League.
 Elsewhere, Clancy looks over the US Army and government forces.